 - Rub flank steak with salt, cumin, and garlic, onion, and chili powders.
 Heat oil in a large skillet over medium-high heat.
 Once oil begins to smoke, sear steak for 2 minutes and then flip for another 2 minutes or until slightly charred.

 - Let steak rest for 5 minutes before slicing.

 - Reduce temperature to low.
 Using the same pan with all the drippings, toast the rolls, flipping once, until golden brown and toasty.

-- Split the rolls, fill with sliced steak, cheese and toppings.
+- Split the rolls, fill with sliced steak, and add toppings.
 Serve with lime wedges, hot sauce, and mayonnaise.

 Tip: Spice up this sandwich as much or as little as you like.
-You can marinate the steak overnight, and/or cook and slice for meal prepping and planning.
-If you can not find cojita cheese, feta cheese is a decent substitute.
-If you can not find bolillos style rolls, a good brioche torpedo roll will work very well.
+If you cannot find cotija cheese, feta cheese is a decent substitute.
+If you cannot find bolillo-style rolls, a good brioche torpedo roll will work very well.
 This sandwich is all about the toppings—add as many or as little as you want!